Supercontinent cycle: Relation to global tectonics

 There is a progression of tectonic regimes that accompanies the supercontinent cycle:

 During break-up of the supercontinent, rifting environments dominate.
 This is followed by passive margin environments, while seafloor spreading continues and the oceans grow.
 This in turn is followed by the development of collisional environments that become increasingly important with time.
 First collisions are between continents and island arcs, but lead ultimately to continent-continent collisions.
 This was the situation during the Paleozoic supercontinent cycle; it is being observed for the Mesozoic–Cenozoic supercontinent cycle, still in progress.

 Relation to climate

 There are two types of global earth climates: icehouse and greenhouse.
 Icehouse is characterized by frequent continental glaciations and severe desert environments.
 Greenhouse is characterized by warm climates.
 Both reflect the supercontinent cycle.
-It is now a short greenhouse phase of an icehouse world.
+The Earth is currently in a short greenhouse phase of an icehouse climate.
+Periods of icehouse climate include much of the Neoproterozoic, late Paleozoic, late Cenozoic, while periods of greenhouse climate include early Paleozoic, Mesozoic–early Cenozoic.